History of Zionism (pre-1948): Aliyah and the "Ingathering of the Exiles"

-Among Jews in the Diaspora, Eretz Israel was revered in a cultural, national, ethnic, historical, and religious sense.
-They thought of a return to it in a future messianic age.
-Return remained a recurring theme among generations, particularly in Passover and Yom Kippur prayers, which traditionally concluded with "Next year in Jerusalem", and in the thrice-daily Amidah (Standing prayer).
+The cultural memory of Jews in the diaspora revered the Land of Israel.
+Religious tradition held that a future messianic age would usher in their return as a people.
+The biblical prophecy of Kibbutz Galuyot, the ingathering of exiles in the Land of Israel as foretold by the Prophets, became a central idea in Zionism.

-Jewish daily prayers include many references to "your people Israel", "your return to Jerusalem" and associate salvation with a restored presence in the Land of Israel, the Land of Zion and Jerusalem (usually accompanied by a Messiah); for example the prayer Uva Letzion (Isaiah 59:20): "And a redeemer shall come to Zion..."
 Aliyah (return to Israel) has always been considered a praiseworthy act for Jews according to Jewish law and some Rabbis consider it one of the core 613 commandments in Judaism.
 From the Middle Ages and onwards, some famous rabbis (and often their followers) made aliyah to the Land of Israel.
 These included Nahmanides, Yechiel of Paris with several hundred of his students, Joseph ben Ephraim Karo, Menachem Mendel of Vitebsk and 300 of his followers, and over 500 disciples (and their families) of the Vilna Gaon known as Perushim, among others.